Worried that what you’re eating might be causing your dandruff? Find out the truth with our guide.

 As we’ve noted, food has a profound effect on the body.
 This fact has been latched on to on the internet, where theories linking dandruff and diet abound.

-The most popular theory links yeast heavy foods to an increase in malassazia, leading to dandruff.
+The most popular theory links yeast heavy foods to an increase in Malassezia globosa, leading to dandruff.
 But that’s not quite how it works.

 Just because dandruff is caused by a ‘yeast,’ doesn’t mean eating or drinking yeast-heavy foods will make dandruff flaking worse.
-In fact, the yeast used in food and the yeast on your scalp are completely different (saccharomyces, not malassezia)!
+In fact, the yeast used in food and the yeast on your scalp are completely different (saccharomyces, not Malassezia globosa)!